 andersen casement window crank part number on crank unit is 7073A

-A landlord from west chester, pa. says:
+Landlord from west chester, pa.

 is there a conversion number and unit that matches our andersen window cranks?